CSC207-2022F-UofT/course-project-unite-group-115/README.md

 * Add user who send “bad words” to the block user list of receiver in the Profile.
 * User can submit reports on message and user.

+## How to Run Software ##
+In IntelliJ get a new project from version control using this URL: https://github.com/CSC207-2022F-UofT/course-project-unite-group-115.git
+Go to src -> main -> java -> Main.java
+Run the Main.java file
+Explore!

 ## Team Members: ##
 1) Kushagra
 2) Tejas